ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 {{site.data.keyword.databases-for-mongodb}} provides two different upgrade paths:

-- In-place upgrade to a new major version (currently supported for MongoDB Community Edition).
+- In-place upgrade to a new major version (currently supported for MongoDB Standard Plan).
-- Restoring from backup (supported for MongoDB Community, MongoDB Enterprise, and MongoDB Sharding Editions).
+- Restoring from backup (supported for MongoDB Standard Plan, MongoDB Enterprise Plan).

 ## In-place major version upgrades
 {: #upgrading-in-place}

-In-place major version upgrade allows you to upgrade your deployment to the next new [major version](/docs/databases-for-mongodb?topic=databases-for-mongodb-versioning-policy#version-definitions), eliminating the need to restore a backup into a new deployment.
+In-place major version upgrade allows you to upgrade your deployment to the next new [major version](/docs/databases-for-mongodb?topic=databases-for-mongodb-versioning-policy#version-definitions), eliminating the need to [restore a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-upgrading&interface=ui#upgrading-restoring-from-backup) into a new deployment.
 This approach maintains the same connection strings, without the need to reconfigure the deployment.
 However, if the new major version requires application adjustments, these must be addressed.

-There are two options when performing an in-place major version upgrade:

-- In-place major version upgrade with backup: This path creates a backup before performing the actual upgrade, providing an added layer of safety.

    During the in-place major version upgrade window (including a backup), the deployment is set to [*setUserWriteBlockMode*](https://www.mongodb.com/docs/manual/reference/command/setUserWriteBlockMode/#mongodb-dbcommand-dbcmd.setUserWriteBlockMode), which only allows read operations but no write opertions to the deployment to ensure a safe upgrade.
 As soon as the major version upgrade of the deployment is completed, the *writeBlockMode* is removed.
 {: important}

+There are two options when performing an in-place major version upgrade:

+- In-place major version upgrade with backup: This path creates a backup before performing the actual upgrade, providing an added layer of safety.
 - In-place major version upgrade without backup: This option proceeds with the upgrade without creating a backup beforehand.
 In the event that the in-place upgrade is unsuccessful, you will need to restore your deployment from the latest backup into a new deployment.

    In-place upgrade without backup is not recommended.
 It may result in data loss if the upgrade fails at any stage, as there will be no immediate backup to restore from.